 In this session, we’re going to take a look at exactly why that’s the case.
 Specifically, we’re going to discuss…

 2. Why we, as developers, should be using them throughout our projects

 3. The dangers of not using coding standards

-4. How they contribute to the maintainability of our software
+4. How coding standards contribute to the maintainability of our software

-We’ll also talk about where we can find resources that will help us in terms of WordPress, how this can affect the bottom line of any software-based business, how they contribute to better debugging, code modification, and ideally how they can make our jobs (which are already stressful enough), a little bit easier.
+We’ll also talk about where we can find WordPress resources, how this can affect the bottom line of any software-based business, how they contribute to better debugging, and code modification, and ideally how they can make our jobs (which are already stressful enough), a little bit easier.